amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

 ## docker `userns-remap` with system users

-docker's `userns-remap` feature allows us to use a default `dockremap` user when it creates a new user on the host and maps the `root` user inside a container to this user.
+docker's `userns-remap` feature allows us to use a default `dockremap` user.
+In this scenario, docker engine creates a new user on the host and maps the `root` user inside a container to this user.
 This is useful when we want to avoid privilege escalation.
 This doesn't work however when we want that any operation inside a container is performed as the same user as the one spawning the container - for example, the `agent` user.

-For an existing user, `docker` also needs to have entries for the user to be set in `/etc/subuid` and `/etc/subgid`.
+Hence, we need to specify another user.
+For such an user, `docker` also needs to have entries on the host's `/etc/subuid` and `/etc/subgid` files.
 We learned in the previous paragraph that for system users entries don't automatically get created at user creation time.
 For the `dockremap` user, `docker engine` takes does this itself.
 Next, we see how we can do for an existing system user.